AzureCloudWorkshops/ACW-ServerlessArchitecture/GuidedWalkthrough/04-WorkingWithEvents.md

     >**Note**: the connection will use the RootManagedSharedAccessKey, which is the default key with all permissions (Read/Write/Manage).

-    Set the `Message parameter name` to `outputSbMsg` and the QueueName to `UncprocessedPlates` to match the queue created above.
+    Set the `Message parameter name` to `outputSbMsg` and the QueueName to `UnprocessedPlates` to match the queue created above.

     ![](images/04WorkingWithEvents/image0036-outputbinding.png)